 Hibbing Daily Tribune; Hibbing, Minnesota; U.S.A.
 (November 2007- May 2009)

-- As part of a production team, performed daily news beat journalism – covering various topic beats, while multi-tasking reporting, writing, copy editing, photography, page design and layout as well as updating web site
+- As part of a production team, I performed daily news beat journalism covering various topic beats.
+I multi-tasked reporting, writing, copy editing, photography, page design and layout as well as updating the newspaper’s website

 - Utilized effective networking and interviewing skills, earning credibility with contacts and the overall community